Laura Marie Lifts Her Sheer Lingerie To Expose Bare Booty In G-String Panties

 Laura Marie delighted her adoring fans in her latest Instagram upload on Tuesday.
 The stunning model showed off a ton of skin as she got steamy for the camera.

 In the sexy shots, Laura looked like a total smokeshow when she lifted her sheer lingerie to expose her bare booty in a pair of g-string panties.
-She wore a lacy, dark pink teddy with thin straps that showed off her muscled arms and shoulders.
-The garment clung tightly to her ample bust, and even flashed a bit of sideboob.
+She wore a lacy dark pink teddy with thin straps that showed off her muscled arms and shoulders.
+The garment clung tightly to her ample bust and even flashed a bit of sideboob.

 It also wrapped snugly around her trim waist and hugged her voluptuous hips.
 The lingerie put the spotlight on her pert posterior and thick thighs as well.